sclaw/streamstats_access/README.md

 ## Installation

-To install and run the probHAND model, you may use either pip or Anaconda:
+To install this package, use pip:

 1. Pip Installation:
     ```sh